A Collection of Strange Beliefs, Amusing Deceptions, and Dangerous Delusions

 Precognition is psychic knowledge of something in advance of its occurrence.
 The faculty of seeing into the future is called "second sight" if it is not induced by scrying, drugs, trance, or other artificial means.

 Since there is no way to distinguish direct communication with another mind from communication with a past or future perception by that or some other mind, there is no way to distinguish telepathy from precognition.
 There is no way to distinguish telepathy, clairvoyance, retrocognition, or precognition from a mind perceiving directly the akashic record.
-There is no way to distinguish telepathy, clairvoyance, retrocognition, precognition, or perceiving the akashic record from perceiving what is directly placed in the mind by God (occasionalism).
-There is no way to distinguish telepathy, clairvoyance, retrocognition, precognition, perceiving the akashic record, or having perceptions directly implanted in our minds by God from perceiving the hidden record of all perceptions in the eleventh dimension that is vibrating in the intersection between the tenth and twelfth dimensions.
+There is no way to distinguish telepathy, clairvoyance, retrocognition, precognition, or perceiving the akashic record from perceiving what is directly placed in the mind by a god (occasionalism).
+There is no way to distinguish telepathy, clairvoyance, retrocognition, precognition, perceiving the akashic record, or having perceptions directly implanted in our minds by some god from perceiving the hidden record of all perceptions in the eleventh dimension that is vibrating in the intersection between the tenth and twelfth dimensions.
 I could go on, but it would be too annoying.

 People can predict the future.
 We do it all the time, but we usually, if not always, do it by taking into account our experience, knowledge, and surroundings.
 Some predictions by psychics come true.
 So do some predictions by non-psychics.
 No doubt much of our anticipation of the future is unconscious and second nature, but it is based on quite natural and mundane abilities, not on mysterious or supernatural powers.